Discover more from Barefoot TEFL Teacher

 Students actively engage in their learning instead of sitting back and trying to absorb information passively.
 They're not just learning facts; they're learning how to think, solve problems, and apply their knowledge.

-The Principles of Project-Based Learning
+Principles of Project-Based Learning

 So, you may wonder, what's at the heart of project-based learning (PBL)?
 What are PBL core components?
 PBL isn't just about letting students loose on a project and hoping for the best.

-There are 10 key principles of PBL.
+There are ten key principles of PBL.

-Authenticity: Projects should be meaningful and relevant to students' lives, cultures, or societal issues.
+Authenticity: projects should be meaningful and relevant to students' lives, cultures, or societal issues.
 They should reflect the complexity of the real world as much as possible, and help students connect to the content.

 Integrative: The projects should ideally integrate various subject or topic areas, instead of being confined to one.
 A great one would use several aspects of the target language being learned.